AstroTaffer/Ustuff/acyl_debug/README.md

 Use `acyl::set_style` with `acyl::reset_style` in C++ and `acyl_set_style` with
 `acyl_reset_style` in C to gain more fine-level control over output text style.

-Some proper examples are included in comments of library header files.

 # Examples

 Usage in C++ (`acyl_debug.hpp`):